PyCon Hong Kong 2025

 Large language models face fundamental limitations, including outdated training data, context window constraints, and a tendency to hallucinate.
 While vector similarity search is a popular solution through Retrieval-Augmented Generation (RAG), simple cosine similarity often fails to capture the nuanced relevance needed for high-quality LLM responses.

-This talk explores how search capabilities can enable your LLMs to provide accurate a.
-We examine how sophisticated retrieval methods serve as external memory, enabling LLMs to access vast knowledge bases beyond their training cutoff.
-Through hybrid search combining dense and sparse retrieval, semantic reranking, and query reformulation, we demonstrate how search becomes the critical bridge between knowledge and real-world information needs.
+This talk explores how search capabilities can enable your LLMs to provide accurate responses.
+We examine how sophisticated retrieval methods work through hybrid search combining dense and sparse retrieval, semantic reranking, and external memory using Qdrant Vector Database - Python client.
+We demonstrate how search becomes the critical bridge between knowledge and real-world information needs.

 Learn how YDB leverages the Model Context Protocol (MCP) to integrate AI models with database systems.
 This session explores the development of a Python-based MCP server that facilitates seamless interactions between large language models and YDB’s open-source Distributed SQL database management system.
 Learn about the design decisions, challenges faced, and the practical benefits of integrating MCP into data architecture.
 Ideal for developers and AI practitioners aiming to enhance AI capabilities with direct database access.